Telraam respects privacy and confidentiality?

 In a prior opinion sought, the Data Protection Authority (GBA-APD in Belgium) had no objections to this method of processing camera images (instantaneous and local, as opposed to retaining images & forwarding them to a central database for central processing as with traditional camera systems).

-From the people who register to Telraam, we ask them to fill in some personal data (name, address and e-mail address).
-Before proceeding with this, they sign an informed consent, on what happens with these data, among others.
-This personal data is in no way shared with third parties.
+We ask some personal data to the people who register at our website (name, address and e-mail address).
+The personal data is in no way shared with third parties.
+An informed consent must be signed before proceeding.
+The informed consent is about what happens with the data.
 To share the Telraam data, we use road segment, and not specific address data.